Oliver Sacks: Death and legacy

 Sacks died from cancer on 30 August 2015, at his home in Manhattan at the age of 82, surrounded by his closest friends.

 In his obituary in The New York Times he was described as "a man of contradictions: candid and guarded, gregarious and solitary, clinical and compassionate, scientific and poetic, British and almost American.
 'In 1961, I declared my intention to become a United States citizen, which may have been a genuine intention, but I never got round to it,' he told The Guardian in 2005."

-The 2019 documentary Oliver Sacks: His Own Life by Ric Burns was based on "the most famous neurologist" Sacks; it noted that during his lifetime neurology resident applicants often said that they had chosen neurology after reading Sacks's works.
+The 2019 documentary Oliver Sacks: His Own Life, by Ric Burns, called Sacks "the most famous neurologist," and noted that during his lifetime, neurology resident applicants often said that they had chosen neurology after reading Sacks's works.
 The film includes documents from Sacks's archive.

 In 2019, Alfred A. Knopf signed a contract with the historian and biographer Laura J. Snyder to write a biography of Sacks based on exclusive access to his archive.

 In 2024, the New York Public Library announced that it had acquired Sacks's archive, including 35,000 letters, 7,000 photographs, manuscripts of his books, and journals and notebooks.
 In 2024, Alfred A. Knopf published a collection of his letters, edited by Kate Edgar.